TormodLandet/Ocellaris/documentation/programmers_guide/programmers_guide.rst

 solution must do this through the simulation class.

-The main function will now read the input file given by the user on the command line by running the :meth:`ocellaris.simulation.Input.input.read_json` method.
+The main function will now read the input file given by the user on the command line by running the :meth:`ocellaris.simulation.Input.input.read_yaml` method.
 The code will also set up logging / console output and print a banner unless the user has set the log level so high that INFO messages will not be printed.